WIbigdog/QuantifyCleaningBehaviour/README.md

 ## All data obtained from tracking from DeepLabCut is provided here.
 ## Also the code used for post processing data, calculations and plots are also presenting here.

+To install the used version of DeepLabCut download the [yaml file](DEEPLABCUT.yaml) and preceed to install it.

 [More info about us](https://www.behecoevo.org/)

 By *Behavioural Ecology and Evolution Group, MARE - Marine and Environmental Sciences Centre*